jtahn/Markdown/Replication/README.md

 # meta
 - this directory will hold writeups of anything could be considered a 'project' (of any size) as i learn ML
 - focus is on asap implementing the type of projects valued by interviewers for dream jobs
-- order of the earlier writeups might be weird to most ppl bc i might be coming in with a less traditional bg...like a weird hybrid of math + academia coder
+- order/content of the earlier writeups might be weird to ppl unless they're like a 'math academia coder' that did a lot of linalg + image processing
-	- relatively strong at:
+	- relatively strong at (aka will gloss over):
 		- pure/apma
 		- python
 		- numpy/scipy/numba
 		- image processing
 		- leetcode/dsa
-	- but relatively weak at
+	- but relatively weak at (aka might add a lot of prose that seems 'obvious')
 		- swe
 		- ai/cv/nlp
 		- stats